Fast value iteration: A uniform approach to efficient algorithms for energy games: Fast value iteration: A meta-algorithm based on potential reductions

-We let $0$ denote the constant zero potential; note that $\game_0=\game$.
-For convenience, we use $\En_{\phi}$ to denote $\En_{\game_{\phi}}$ (we remark that $\En_0=\En_\game$).
-We will omit the subscript whenever the game or potential under consideration is clear from the context.
+Weights of cycles are preserved by finite potential reductions, and therefore, as an easy consequence of positionality (Theorem~\ref{thm:positionality}), mean-payoff values are preserved.
+Note that any edge outgoing from a vertex $v$ with potential $\phi(v) = \infty$ has weight $\infty$ in the modified game, therefore $v$ has $\En$ and $\Enp$-values $\infty$ in $G_\phi$.
+Note also that sequential applications of potential reductions correspond to reducing with respect to the sum of the potentials: $(\game_\phi)_{\phi'} = \game_{\phi+\phi'}$.

-Moving from $\game$ to $\game_\phi$ for a given potential $\phi$ is called a potential reduction; these were introduced by Gallai~\cite{Gallai58} for studying network related problems such as shortest-paths problems.
-In the context of mean-payoff or energy games, they were introduced in~\cite{GKK88} and later rediscovered numerous times.
-The result below describes the effect of potential reductions over energy values.
+Potential reductions were introduced by Gallai~\cite{Gallai58} for studying network-related problems such as shortest-paths problems.
+In the context of mean-payoff or energy games, they were introduced in~\cite{GKK88} and later sometimes rediscovered.